10 — The Overnight Sprint

 The Merge

-Final state: 27 commits consolidated, all worktrees removed, build clean at EWRAM 99.66%, IWRAM 91.98%, ROM 28.24%.
+Final state: 27 commits consolidated, all worktrees cleared, build clean at EWRAM 99.66%, IWRAM 91.98%, ROM 28.24%.

-Lessons from the Sprint
+What the Sprint Taught

 By the Numbers